yiyangzhang-hz/ai-agents-for-beginners/05-agentic-rag/README.md

 Agentic RAG represents a natural evolution in how AI systems handle complex, data-intensive tasks.
 By adopting a looped interaction pattern, autonomously selecting tools, and refining queries until achieving a high-quality result, the system moves beyond static prompt-following into a more adaptive, context-aware decision-maker.
 While still bounded by human-defined infrastructures and ethical guidelines, these agentic capabilities enable richer, more dynamic, and ultimately more useful AI interactions for both enterprises and end-users.

+### Got More Questions about Agentic RAG?

+Join the [Azure AI Foundry Discord](https://aka.ms/ai-agents/discord) to meet with other learners, attend office hours and get your AI Agents questions answered.

 ## Additional Resources

 - <a href="https://learn.microsoft.com/training/modules/use-own-data-azure-openai" target="_blank">Implement Retrieval Augmented Generation (RAG) with Azure OpenAI Service: Learn how to use your own data with the Azure OpenAI Service.
 This Microsoft Learn module provides a comprehensive guide on implementing RAG</a>